maxberggren/WorldWisper/README.md

 [en] When we try to overcome the difficulties, we will find out the hidden courage and resilience within us which we did not know before.
 ```

-A route can bi of any lenght.
+A route can be of any lenght.
 Why not try to translate around the world? `en -> id -> ja -> es -> de -> nl -> en` I ran out of credits before I could try this.

 Avalible language pairs are the following: